Alpha Delta Phi: Fraternity-Society Agreement of 2017

 On August 12, 2017, at the Fraternity's 185th Annual Convention held in Minneapolis, Minnesota, the Fraternity and the Society entered into a new agreement that replaced the Fraternity-Society Agreement of 1992.
 The new agreement maintained the original rights of the two independent and legally separate organizations to license and share the Greek letters alpha, delta, and phi, and other intellectual property.
 The new agreement removed all restrictions on the Society's license to use the name "Alpha Delta Phi Society."
 It also removed most of the limitations on where either organization could have chapters.

 The Society as a national organization is gender-inclusive, and the Society continues to espouse "home rule" for its chapters, allowing them to determine their own membership rules.
 As of today, every Society chapter has been a gender-inclusive organization since at least the date of the Society's founding (for chapters that predate the foundation) or since the creation of the chapter (for newer chapters).

+Local chapter and member misconduct

+In 2024, the fraternity's chapter at the University of Iowa was suspended for hazing until 2029.
+University police responded to a fire alarm at their fraternity house where they discovered 56 shirtless, blindfolded pledges within the basement, covered in food and possibly other substances.
+In 2026, the police footage of the situation was released and went viral on social media.

+In November 2025, a lawsuit was brought against the fraternity after a 19-year-old student drowned during a party at the University of California, Berkeley chapter.